IntelliJ Platform Plugin SDK Help

 • The default button should always be present in a dialog.
 Only one button in a dialog can be the default one.

-• If an action is dangerous, for example, it can lead to data loss, provide an easy way to undo the command.
+• If an action that a default button performs is dangerous, which means it can lead to data loss, there should always be an easy way to undo it.
+Otherwise, use a secondary button for a dangerous action and a default button for a safe action:

 A dialog with secondary and primary buttons